rospiess/CrimeBook/README.md

 To-Do List
 -----------

-- Layout and code polishing: DONE
+- Layout and code polishing ✓

 When logged in: